invertase/notifee/docs-react-native/react-native/docs/android/behaviour.md

 });
 ```

-and, by adding `showWhenLocked` and `turnScreenOn` to your activity:
+and, by adding `showWhenLocked` and `turnScreenOn` to your activity in android/app/src/main/AndroidManifest.xml:
 ```xml
   <activity
     ...